Isaac Cathcart

-Cathcart was born in County Fermanagh, Ireland, in 1845.
+Cathcart was born in County Fermanagh, Ireland, in about 1845.
 He was the son of Isaac F. and Charlott (Bushfield) Cathcart.

 He migrated to the Pacific Northwest, settling in the area now called Cathcart after him.
 There, he was a local logger, hotel-keeper and county treasurer.
 He ran the Snohomish Exchange Hotel.
 He was one of the organizers of the Snohomish Skykomish and Spokane Railway and Transportation Company in 1891.
 His large land holdings were purchased by C.D.
 Hillman, who platted and sold the lots, eventually creating Cathcart and Clearview.